The Tradition Of A Candidate Concession Is Far More Than Mere Courtesy

 For weeks, the world wondered whether President Trump would win a second term.
 Now that election officials and observers have declared his opponent "President-elect Joe Biden," the world wonders whether Trump will concede.

 So far, the president has not.
-Instead, he has said he won the election "when you count legal ballots" and he will pursue numerous challenges to the vote-counting process in court.
+Instead, he has said that he won the election "if you count the legal votes" and that he will pursue numerous challenges to the vote-counting process in court.
 Earlier in the fall, he had said he would agree to a peaceful transfer of power unless the election was "rigged."

 It seems increasingly inevitable that Trump will need to either give a concession speech or explain why he is refusing to do so.
-There is no legal requirement for it, and a refusal would not lengthen his lease on 1600 Pennsylvania Avenue or extend his powers beyond noon on Jan.
+There is no legal requirement for it, and a refusal would not lengthen his lease on 1600 Pennsylvania Ave. or extend his powers beyond noon on Jan.
 20.

-But concessions have become all-but-official touchpoints in the process of American elections.
-And they have been of special value as part of the process when one party cedes the presidency to the other, because that is the clearest signal of commitment to the peaceful transfer of power.
+But concessions have become all-but-official touch points in the process of American elections.
+And they have been of special value as part of that process when one party cedes the presidency to another, because that is the clearest signal of commitment to the peaceful transfer of power.

 Such a situation arose in 2000, when the Democratic nominee was the sitting vice president, Al Gore.
-He wound up conceding twice, first on Election Night and then again five weeks later.
-His first concession, in a phone call to Republican George W. Bush, was retracted a few hours later as more results came in, and pivotal Florida, called once for each candidate that night, seemed to still be in play.
+He wound up conceding twice, first on election night and then again five weeks later.
+His first concession, in a phone call to Republican George W. Bush, was retracted a few hours later as more results came in and pivotal Florida, called once for each candidate that night, seemed to still be in play.

 After five weeks of messy vote counting and recounting and countless legal maneuvers, the federal case of Bush v.
-Gore reached the U.S. Supreme Court, which ruled 5-4 that Florida fracas should stop.
+Gore reached the U.S. Supreme Court, which ruled 5-4 that the Florida fracas should stop.
 Gore could have carried his case further, to the House and Senate and the public at large.
-But he decided that, while his prospects of success were uncertain, the costs and dangers were too high.
+But he decided that while his prospects of success were uncertain, the costs and dangers were too high.

 "Just moments ago, I spoke with George W. Bush and congratulated him on becoming the 43rd president of the United States, and I promised him that I wouldn't call him back this time," Gore said.